informidas/sql-challenge/EmployeeSQL/README.md

 ## Entity Relational Model

-The following ERD was generated based on the structure of data in the foloowing csv files: <br>
+The following ERD was generated based on the structure of data in the following csv files: <br>

 -  departments.csv
 -  dept_emp.csv